WSSe Crystals

 Tunable Bandgap: Exhibits thickness-dependent transitions between direct and indirect bandgaps.

-Optoelectronic Performance: Exceptional photoluminescence and high quantum yield for advanced optical applications.
+Optoelectronic Performance: strong photoluminescence and high quantum yield for advanced optical applications.

 Chemical Stability: Resistant to oxidation under inert storage conditions.